barebox/barebox/Documentation/boards/layerscape.rst

 this time from SDRAM after it has been set up.

 For each board, a barebox image per supported boot medium is generated.
-They may differ in the RCW, PBI and endianess depending on the boot medium.
+They may differ in the RCW, PBI and endianness depending on the boot medium.

 Flashing barebox
 ----------------